mopidy/mopidy/docs/api/core.rst

 Sleeptimer controller
 ==================

-Manages a sleep timer that can stop playing after a spcified time.
+Manages a sleep timer that can stop playing after a specified time.

 .. autoclass:: mopidy.core.SleeptimerController
     :members: